-Weeks after devastating fires tore through Southern California, heavy rains sent mudslides rolling down hillsides in Santa Barbara County on Tuesday, leaving 17 people dead, Santa Barbara's County Sheriff confirmed.
+Weeks after devastating fires tore through Southern California, heavy rains sent mudslides rolling down hillsides in Santa Barbara County on Tuesday, leaving 15 people dead, according to ABC and NBC affiliates in the Los Angeles area.

 The storm uprooted trees and homes, and left mangled cars and abandoned surfboards on the streets.